brockwc/SEI-For-UX/README.md

 #### *YIKES!*

-That is not looking very good.
+Oh no, our site looks like craigslist.
 Time to bring in CSS!

 ### **CSS**

 CSS stands for Cascading Style Sheets.
-CSS tells our browser how to render our HTML elements.
+CSS tells our browser how to "paint" our HTML elements to the browser.

 #### **Initial Styles**